-This made from scratch creamy tomato soup with grilled cheese croutons and basil oil is so dreamy.
+This made from scratch creamy tomato soup with grilled cheese croutons prepared with goat cheese and basil oil is so dreamy.
 It’s the perfect comforting soup for summer, fall, or winter.
 Naturally vegetarian.

 Jessica Halverstadt is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 As an Amazon Associate, I earn from qualifying purchases.